Valeriy Gorban: 2002-2007: MacCoffee Rally Team

-2008: Prime Rally Team
+2008-2009-2013: Prime Rally Team Mentos Ascania Racing

-The 2008 season begins for Valeriy and his team with a change of image – the side of the cars is decorated with the logo of the new title sponsor, the alcohol brand Prime.
-By a strange coincidence, this season becomes the worst in Gorban's career – he manages to finish only twice in the races of the championship of Ukraine, never once taking the podium.
-Unsuccessfully things are going on and the team – for the first time in its history, it falls to the third place in the standings of collectives.
-As a result, cooperation with the vodka ceases, and in the new season, the people of Kiev are under a new brand.
+The 2008 season begins for Valeriy and his team with a change of image – the side of the cars is decorated with the logo of the new title sponsor, the vodka brand Prime.
+This season becomes the worst in Gorban's career – he only finishes twice out of all the races, and never once takes the podium.
+This results in the team falling to the third place in the standings.
+As a result, cooperation with Prime ceases, and in the new season, a new sponsor was required.